Israeli bank fined nearly $1 billion in U.S. tax evasion, money laundering cases

-The payment represents the second-largest penalty in an ongoing crackdown of offshore tax evasion by the U.S. Department of Justice.
+The payment represents the second-largest penalty in an ongoing crackdown of offshore tax evasion by the U.S. Justice Department.
 Hapoalim’s activities involved at least four senior executives, including two former members of the bank’s board of directors, prosecutors said.

 “Israel’s largest bank, Bank Hapoalim, and its Swiss subsidiary have admitted not only to failing to prevent but actively assisting U.S. customers to set up secret accounts, to shelter assets and income, and to evade taxes,” said U.S. Attorney Geoffrey S. Berman of the Southern District of New York.
 “The combined payment approaching $1 billion reflects the magnitude of the tax evasion by the Bank’s U.S. customers, the size of the fees the Bank collected to provide this illegal service, and the gravity of the illegal conduct.”

 A spokeswoman for Bank Hapoalim said the company had no comment on either investigation.
-The bank filed a required report on an event “outside the normal business of the corporation” with the Tel Aviv Stock Exchange Thursday, acknowledging the plea agreements and the amounts, totaling $904 million, to be paid.
+The bank filed a required report on an event “outside the normal business of the corporation” with the Tel Aviv Stock Exchange on Thursday, acknowledging the plea agreements and the amounts, totaling $904 million, to be paid.

 In the money laundering case, prosecutors said Bank Hapoalim and its Swiss affiliate had agreed to pay more than $30 million in forfeited assets and fines after admitting that some employees helped launder millions in bribes and kickbacks paid to officials in FIFA, the international soccer body.